permissionizer/request-token/README.md

 Apps or share private keys.
-It can be installed in any repository or organization, with token issuance handled by the [Permissionizer Server](https://github.com/permissionizer/server), which is available for free (with basic rate limiting).
+It can be installed in any repository or organization, with token issuance handled by the [Permissionizer Server](https://github.com/permissionizer/server), which is available for free (with some basic rate limiting).

 Tokens are only issued if explicitly allowed by the target repository's policy, ensuring strict access control.
 The requesting workflow must provide an ID token